skip navigation

 Coaches take a great deal of time to organize practices.
 Each minute of practice is planned so that every player has a maximum amount of participation.
 A coach must know how many players will attend to plan the best drills, exercises, instruction, and scrimmage.
 It is inconsiderate to the coaches to neglect to tell them in advance about the limitations in a player’s practice schedule.

-When a player knows that he is going to be absent, he/she has the responsibility to notify their coach in advance.
+When a player knows that they are going to be absent, he/she has the responsibility to notify their coach in advance.
 Players with absences, regardless of reason, may experience reduced playing time at the sole discretion of the coaches.

 Equipment: